-Part of OpenOffice which is a cross platform multilingual Java based office suite that's designed as a free replacement for Microsoft Office.
-Writer is the word processing component and allows you to open and edit Word documents (including .docx), export to PDF and even use it as a WYSIWYG editor for creating web pages.
+Writer is part of OpenOffice, a cross platform multilingual Java-based office suite that's designed as a free replacement for Microsoft Office.
+Writer is the word processing component, letting you open and edit Word documents (including .docx), export to PDF, and use it as a WYSIWYG editor for creating web pages.
 Some prefer to install NeoOffice which has taken OpenOffice and customised the interface for Mac.

-Designed specifically for Macs, Bean is based on Cocoa so it looks great.
-Bean can also open and save in Word format but note that it can't handle footnotes, images or pre-defined styles and is only partially compatible with Word's file formats.
-In addition, it doesn't work with .docx, hyperlinks are imported as text and exporting of tables doesn't work well.
-However, in terms of speed and interface, Bean is excellent.
+Designed specifically for Macs, Bean is based on Cocoa, so it looks great.
+Bean can also open and save in Word format but note that it can't handle footnotes, images or pre-defined styles, and is only partially compatible with Word's file formats.
+In addition, it doesn't work with .docx, hyperlinks are imported as text, and exporting tables doesn't work well.
+In terms of speed, however, Bean is excellent.

 Google's online office suite is handy replacement for opening and saving Word documents.
 All you need is a Google account to get started.
 Google Drive features a clean interface, autosave feature, spell check and it can save your documents either to your account, publish it as a web page or automatically e-mail it as a Word document.
 You can even invite others to collaborate with you on a document.

 The ThinkFree Office suite isn't free, but it's online counterpart, ThinkFree Online, is.
 It only allows you to open and view any kind of Office document, including .doc and .docx and then embed, convert, share, upload or search them for free.
 You can perform basic functions for free but you have to sign-up for extra features such as the offline file management "Power Tool".